yasirbhutta/yasirbhutta.github.io/python/docs/modules/math.md

+# Math Library in Python

-# Python Programming for Mathematics: Math Library for Advanced Calculations
+## Math Library for Advanced Calculations

 The `math` library is built-in, so you don’t need to install anything to use it.
 You can import it simply by using `import math`.